“A place where patients and their families can come and experience comfort care and healing at the end of life.”

 The construction of the Center came after nearly seven years of work by Regional Hospice and other advocates in end-of-life care to modernize hospice legislation in the state of Connecticut.
 Gov. Dannel P. Malloy and Former Gov. M. Jodi Rell are among those who supported the changes in legislation, which passed unanimously in the Legislature’s Regulations Review Committee in 2012.
 After the changes were then passed in the Connecticut State House and Senate, Governor Malloy signed the bill into law.

-Roy said she expects patients will come to the new hospice center from a 50-mile radius surrounding Danbury, including Connecticut and Westchester/Putnam counties in New York.
+Roy said she expects patients will come to the new hospice center from a 50-mile radius surrounding Danbury, including Connecticut and New York.

 “An additional option for those who seek it.”

-In addition, “Regional Hospice will continue to serve patients with hospice, palliative and comfort care in their own homes, nursing homes, assisted living homes, group homes and hospitals, as it has done for more than 30 years,” she said.
-“The new Center is an additional option for those who seek it.”
+In addition, “Regional Hospice will continue to serve patients with hospice, palliative and comfort care in their own homes, nursing homes, assisted living homes and group homes, as it has done for more than 30 years,” she said.
+“The new Center is an additional option for those who need it.”

 “All of us at Regional Hospice feel truly blessed to have the opportunity to bring this amazing Center to reality,” said Roy.
 “We know it will be a place where patients and their families can come and feel comfort, care and healing at the end of life.
 It’s a privilege to be able to provide this.”